telerik/blazor-docs/components/drawer/mini-mode.md

 ---
-title: Mini Mode
+title: Mini View
-page_title: Drawer for Blazor | Mini Mode
+page_title: Drawer for Blazor | Mini View
-description: Modes in the Drawer for Blazor
+description: Minimized View in the Drawer for Blazor
 slug: drawer-mini-mode
 tags: telerik,blazor,drawer,mode,mini
 published: True
 position: 7
 ---

-# Mini Mode
+# Mini View

 The Drawer's `MiniMode` is a visual representation of the collapsed state.
 In general it will contain an icon which describes the item.